jonstrandberg/hw_fullstack_game/fullstack_game_app.md

 4. Responsible for finding the routes.
 So at this URL run this functiona and do this thing...
 5. Requests – which deals with deleting, creating etc, functions to make a change to data.
 6. This is reflected within a fetch as default is always a get, so therefore if you don’t want a get you have to specify if you want a post with header, body, method and path.
 7. The localhost:9000/ As this is the route which all others are routed by.
+BaseURL.
+Restful routes.
 8. The MongoDB driver is the method by which the server and MongoDB client communicate as far as I can tell.